VMFA-232 returns to Iwakuni

 |0

-This work, VMFA-232 returns to Iwakuni [Image 1 of 5], by LCpl Mason Roy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VMFA-232 returns to Iwakuni, by LCpl Mason Roy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT